-PK Dwyer and his music first started garnering attention in Seattle in the mid 1970s when folks took notice of PK and singing partner Donna Beck busking around Pioneer Square and regularly playing band breaks at any local bar that would have them.
-PK and Donna were soon known throughout the Pacific Northwest for their original music and personal style with a strong following that extended from Vancouver, BC to Portland, Oregon.
+PK Dwyer and his music first started garnering attention in Seattle in the mid 1970s when folks took notice of PK and singing partner Donna Beck busking around Pioneer Square and regularly playing band breaks at any local bar or tavern that would have them.
+PK Dwyer and Donna Beck were soon known throughout the Pacific Northwest for their original music and personal style with a strong following that extended from Vancouver, BC to Portland, Oregon.
 1979 saw the rapid rise -- and 1980 the demise -- of PK Dwyer's ground breaking and influential electric quintet The Jitters.
 At the time The Jitters were the critics darling and, although PK defines the music as good old fashioned rock & roll, The Jitters are now considered cow punk ancestors and front runners of the alt-country movement.

 PK Dwyer left the Seattle area in 2005 and spent significant time living in the Appalachian Mountains, New York City, and the Southwestern United States respectively.
-PK spent those years busking and soaking up the music and culture of each area before returning to the Pacific Northwest in 2012.
-In 2014 PK Dwyer proved good things come to those who busk when he was hired to open for Jeff Bridges & the Abiders and received a well deserved standing ovation for his dynamic performance.
+PK spent those years reconnecting with his busking roots and soaking up the music and culture of each area before returning to the Pacific Northwest in 2012.
+A nice round of recognition came in 2014 and PK Dwyer proved good things come to those who busk when he was hired to open for Jeff Bridges & the Abiders at the Pantages Theater and received a well deserved standing ovation for his dynamic performance.

 In 2017 PK Dwyer and his music took an unexpected turn when he acquired an Autoharp.
 He has brought his unique stamp and style to this magical instrument and is presenting over an hour of original autoharp material at select live performances along with his signature high energy guitar and harmonica work.